gsi-upm/senpy/docs/plugins.rst

 Once you have added your variables, the next step is to extract them in the plugin.
 The plugin's __init__ method has a parameter called `info` where you can extract the values of the variables.
 This info parameter has the structure of a python dictionary.

-Can I activate a DEBUGG mode for my plugin?
+Can I activate a DEBUG mode for my plugin?
 ???????????????????????????????????????????

-You can activate the DEBUGG mode by the command-line tool using the option -d.
+You can activate the DEBUG mode by the command-line tool using the option -d.

 .. code:: bash